litaio/lita/README.md

 1. Your Procfile should contain one process: `web: bundle exec lita`.

-1. To use the Redis To Go add-on, configure Lita's redis connection like this:
+1. To use the Redis To Go add-on and the HTTP port set by Heroku, configure Lita like this:

     ``` ruby
     Lita.configure do |config|
       config.redis.url = ENV["REDISTOGO_URL"]
+      config.http.port = ENV["PORT"]
     end
     ```